Bedrock-OSS/bedrock-wiki/docs/items/items-16.md

 #### teleport

-Teleports the target to a random location in the specified range
+Teleports the target to a random location in the specified range.

 ```json
 {